 - How Much – A great place to start is by looking at how much a home care agency, geriatric care manager, or another third-party company would charge for providing similar services.

-It is very important that the compensation provided is fair on both ends of the contract, and should not be higher than the general rate for that type of care in the area.
+It is very important that the compensation provided is fair on both ends of the contract.
+It should not be higher than the general rate for that type of care in the area.

 - For What – It is VERY important that caregivers keep a care log, documenting caregiving services provided each day.